 “I’m not interested in women, but it exercised my acting dynamic.
 It was also exciting,” she said.
 Moore added that she’s tired of seeing the same transgender stereotypes and felt this opportunity was a way to push the narrative in a positive direction.
 “Almost every film or movie, the trans person is always depicted as …. a sex worker with no way out,” she explained.

 Working as a model is not always easy, particularly for trans models of color, Moore said.
 After her audition for an NYC-based modeling agency, Moore received a rejection letter stating, in part: “Very often the world of fashion depends on having the right look at the right time.”
 This sentence left Moore worried about whether it will ever be the “right time” for models who look like her.
 “Trans women of color are waiting,” she said.

 Vogue Paris recently put Brazilian trans model Valentina Sampaio on the cover of the March issue.
 While thrilled and supportive of the magazine’s decision, Moore pointed out Sampaio’s European features while looking at a photo of the model.

 “I want to see designers capitalize on a beauty that is not only white.
 I need them to stop acting like beautiful black and brown women do not exist,” she added.

-The representation she presents as a trans black model is one she does not take lightly, but she lamented the presence of colorism in the fashion industry.
+The representation she presents as a transgender, black model is one she does not take lightly, but she lamented the presence of colorism in the fashion industry.